 The muffins turned out to be delicious!
 Soft, creamy, delicately nutty and mildly sweet, they were more like a nice bowl of hot oatmeal than a coffee cake.
 Leftovers were great when split and toasted.
 But then again, with these beautiful local berries, how could I go wrong?

 I also added a handful of fresh blueberries to a fruit salad I put together for breakfast.
-I dressed it simply as suggested in a post about summer fruit at Cooking in Cleveland.
-It sounded good and I thought the cinnamon was a nice touch.
-Still I hardly expected it to be amazing until I found I couldn't stop tasting it while it sat for the flavors to blend.
-This is a great dressing for peaches and blueberries not to mention other fruit and it is so easy.
+I dressed it simply by whisking together one Tablespoon of honey, 2 teaspoons of lemon juice and a pinch of cinnamon.
+I hardly expected it to be amazing until I found I couldn't stop tasting it while it sat for the flavors to blend.
+This is a great way to dress many summer fruits and it is so easy.
 I think it would be especially nice on honeydew and maybe pears, or grapes and strawberries, or even just by itself, served with a spoon....well maybe that's just me!
 Anyway it was delicious, a nice complement to hot Blueberry Oat Muffins, fresh from the oven.

 Blueberry Oat Muffins